boazbk/crypto/lec_10_public_key_intro.md

 >
 The bottom line is that we obtain a probabilistic polynomial time algorithm that on input $\mathbb{G},g,g^a$ recovers $a$ with non-negligible probability, hence violating the assumption that the discrete log problem is hard for the group $\mathbb{G}$.

-> # {.remark title="Non random oracle model security" #nonromsec}
+> # {.remark title="Non-random oracle model security" #nonromsec}
 In this lecture both our encryption scheme and digital signature schemes were not proven secure under a well stated computational assumption, but rather used the random oracle model heuristic.
 However, it is known how to obtain schemes that do not rely on this heuristic, and we will see such schemes later on in this course.

 ## Putting everything together - security in practice.

 Let us discuss briefly how public key cryptography is used to secure web trafic through the SSL/TLS protocol that we all use when we use ```https://``` URLs.
 The security this achieve is quite amazing.
-No matter what wired or wireless network you are using, no matter what country you are in, as long as your device (e.g., phone/laptop/etc..) and the server you are talking to (e.g., Google, Amazon, Microsoft etc..) is functioning properly, you can communicate securely without any party in the middle able to either learn  or modify the contents of your interaction.[^steg]
+No matter what wired or wireless network you are using, no matter what country you are in, as long as your device (e.g., phone/laptop/etc..) and the server you are talking to (e.g., Google, Amazon, Microsoft etc.) is functioning properly, you can communicate securely without any party in the middle able to either learn  or modify the contents of your interaction.[^steg]

 [^steg]: They are able to know that such an interaction took place and the amount of bits exchanged.
 Preventing these kind of attacks is more subtle and approaches for solutions are  known as _steganography_ and _anonymous routing_.

 In the web setting, therre are _servers_ who have public keys, and _users_ who generally don't have such keys.
-Ideally, as a user, you should already know the public keys of all the entities you communicate with e.g., ```amazon.com```, ```google.com```, etc.. etc.. .
-However, how are you going to learn those public keys?
+Ideally, as a user, you should already know the public keys of all the entities you communicate with e.g., ```amazon.com```, ```google.com```, etc. However, how are you going to learn those public keys?
 The traditional answer was that because they are _public_ these keys are much easier to communicate and the servers could even post them as ads on the _New York Times_.
 Of course these days everyone reads the _Times_ through ```nytimes.com``` and so this seems like a chicken-and-egg type of problem.

 The solution goes back again to the quote of Archimedes of "Give me a fulcrum, and I shall move the world".
 The  idea is that trust can be _transitive_.
 Suppose you have a Mac.
 Then you have already trusted Apple with quite a bit of your personal information, and so you might be fine if this Mac came pre-installed with the Apple public key which you trust to be authentic.
 Now, suppose that you want to communicate with ```Amazon.com```.
 Now, _you_ might not know the correct public key for Amazon, but _Apple_ surely does.
 So Apple can supply Amazon with a signed message to the effect of